Invoca/developer-docs/source/api_documentation/transactions_api/network_param_table.rst

   * - payin_conditions
     - Payin Conditions
-    - Base condition with { highlighting } around the term(s) that disqualified advertiser payin.
-For example: duration > 1 min and {in_region}
+    - Base condition with highlighting around the term(s) that disqualified advertiser payin.
+For example: duration > 1 min and in_region

   * - payout_conditions
     - Payout Conditions
-    - Base condition with { highlighting } around the term(s) that disqualified affiliate payout.
-For example: duration > 1 min and {in_region}
+    - Base condition with highlighting around the term(s) that disqualified affiliate payout.
+For example: duration > 1 min and in_region

   * - qualified_regions
     - Qualified Regions